 Tell someone they have a cool hat

-Just be lonely (a surprising way to stop feeling alone)
+Just be lonely (a surprising tip on how to stop feeling alone)

 Not all uncomfortable feelings need to be overcome, expressed, or fixed.
 Sometimes you’re lonely or sad – and that’s a healthy part of being human.
 Simply sitting with negative emotions can be the healthiest thing to do.
 After awhile, your lonely feelings will go away.